bridgedb/BridgeDb/README.txt

 * Environment Variable OPS-IMS-CONFIG: can be used to point to any location
 * Tomcat configuration folder: $CATALINA_HOME/conf/OPS-IMS
 * Class loader directory: The directory containing the jar files

-The default database configuration file can be found at
+* /conf/OPS-IMS subdirectory of Class loader directory (For Tomcat this is TomcatXXX/conf/OPS-IMS)
-	org.bridgedb.sql/resources/sqlConfig.txt
+* ../conf/OPS-IMS sister directory of Class loader directory (Mainly for junit tests)

-The default triplestore (used for linkset metadata) configuration file can be found at
+The default configuration files can be found at
-	org.bridgedb.linksets/resources/rdfConfig.txt
+	$BRIDGEDB_HOME/conf/OPS-IMS

 The default configuration files show the defaults that will be used if no configuration files are found.